-J. Payment Standard Adjustments

-The payment standard schedule will be reviewed by LHA annually and adjusted to as parallel to the Section 8 Voucher Fair Market Rent levels as funding allows.

-K. Utility Allowance

-LHA continues to utilize one standard utility allowance per bedroom size or voucher size which ever is lower.
-The standard utility allowances are calculated at least annually using the current average utility cost per number of bedroom(s) per unit.
-Effective July 1,1999, LHA discontinued issuing utility reimbursement checks.

-For non-MTW vouchers the utility allowance will be determined by bedroom size or voucher size (whichever is lower), tenant paid utilities and type of utility.

-Per Section 242 of the 2014 Appropriations Act, the utility allowance for a family shall be the lower of: (1) the family voucher size; or (2) the unit bedroom size.
-Upon the family request that includes a person with disabilities, the PHA may approve a higher utility allowance if needed as a reasonable accommodation.

-1. MTW UTILITY ALLOWANCE HARDSHIP (Enhanced Vouchers)

-Refer to the Enhance Voucher section of this Administrative plan.

-2. Utility Allowance Schedule

-At least annually, LHA will obtain and analyze utility rate data for all utility providers within Lincoln to determine whether there has been a change of 10% or more in the rate for any utility since the last revision of the Utility Allowance Schedule.

-Changes in Utility Allowance Schedule

-If there is a change in the Utility Allowance Schedule, the new schedule will be implemented at the participant's next annual re-examination, or on the effective date of a unit transfer or new admission.
+- J. Payment Standard Adjustment: The payment standard schedule will be reviewed by LHA annually and adjusted to as parallel to the Section 8 Voucher Fair Market Rent levels as funding allows. - K. Utility Allowance: LHA continues to utilize one standard utility allowance per bedroom size or voucher size whichever is lower. - 1.
+The standard utility allowances are calculated at least annually using the current average utility cost per number of bedroom(s) per unit. - 2.
+Effective July 1, 1999, LHA discontinued issuing utility reimbursement checks. - 3.
+For non-MTW vouchers the utility allowance will be determined by bedroom size or voucher size (whichever is lower), tenant paid utilities and type of utility. - 4.
+Per Section 242 of the 2014 Appropriations Act, the utility allowance for a family shall be the lower of: - the family voucher size; or - the unit bedroom size. - 5.
+Upon the family request that includes a person with disabilities, the PHA may approve a higher utility allowance if needed as a reasonable accommodation. - 6.
+MTW UTILITY ALLOWANCE HARDSHIP (Enhanced Vouchers) Refer to the Enhance Voucher section of this Administrative plan. - 7.
+PBV UTILITY ALLOWANCE - Refer to the PBV section of this Administrative plan. - 8.
+Utility Allowance Schedule - At least annually, LHA will obtain and analyze utility rate data for all utility providers within Lincoln to determine whether there has been a change of 10% or more in the rate for any utility since the last revision of the Utility Allowance Schedule. - 9.
+Changes in Utility Allowance Schedule - a.
+If there is a change in the Utility Allowance Schedule, the new schedule will be implemented at the participant's next annual re-examination, or on the effective date of a unit transfer or new admission. - b.
+For households on a biennial reexamination cycle, when the payment standard is increased, an interim re-examination to adjust the payment standard (including utility allowance) only will be completed on a schedule that ensures no participant waits more than a year for an increase in payment standards. - If the next regularly scheduled biennial re-examination is more than one year from the implementation date, then an interim re-examination will be conducted within one year on the anniversary date of the regular re-examination. - o In this instance the interim re-examination will include only the payment standard and current utility allowance, and will not include adjustments to family income unless otherwise required by Section X of this Plan.

+c.
 An appropriate adjustment will be made to the schedule if there has been a change of 10% or more.
 No adjustment will be made for any increase calculated to be less than \$1 per unit month.